Is the Chinese Company a primer for a revolution in transport means?

 Coming to the main question: Is NIU undervalued or overvalued?

 Hence, at the moment NIU is slightly undervalued if looking at the current financials and especially at the perspective of growth that appears solid.
-The future of NIU is bright, with more and more customers worldwide looking at the Chinese vehicles to possibly fulfil their transportation needs.
+The future of NIU is bright, with more and more customers worldwide looking at Chinese vehicles to possibly fulfill their transportation needs.

 Given the current share price, NIU is slightly undervalued, and with a strong potential for growth in the middle-long term.